Our bodies remember what our minds try to silence

 Over time, this attention can soften the split between mind and body.
 It can help you feel less like a floating head and more like a whole person again.
 It’s not always quick, and it’s rarely tidy.
 But it is possible.

-So, if you find yourself saying “I don’t remember, but I know something’s not right” — you’re not imagining it.
-You don’t have to prove your pain for it to be valid.
-Your body may be the most honest narrator you’ve got.
+So if you find yourself saying I don’t remember much, but I know something isn’t right, that’s worth taking seriously.
+You don’t have to prove your pain or produce a clear narrative for it to be valid.
+Your body may be the most honest account you have.